l0r3m1psum/hydrognss_orchestrator/README.md

 - Run command `cp configurations.sample.yaml configurations.yaml`

 ## Configuration

+### GUI

+A simple GUI is provided in order to simplify the configuration step before executing the orchestrator.
+Each field in the GUI is labelled using the same configuration file key ( use the _Configurations_ section below for reference )

+In order to open the GUI
+- Run command `cd /path/to/e2es-orchestrator`
+- Run command `python gui/window.py`

+### Manual
 The configuration file `configurations.yaml` must be set up before each run of the orchestator

 Orchestriation process must be configured properly using the following